DavidPhillipOster/MockSimpleComic/README.md

 It runs the Vision.framework OCR engine.
 Once that completes, you can use the mouse to select text in place (look for the i-Beam cursor), and it tints just the places where it recognized text.

+This app creates a VNRecognizeTextRequest to recognize all the text in an image.
+That's all you need to select individual lines of text in the image, or if you just need the text to index it for Spotlight.
+If you want to mouse select not lines, but individual words, use a VNDetectTextRectanglesRequest.

 On the menubar, Select All, Copy, and Start Speaking work, as do items on the Services submenu.

 Control-Click on selected text for a contextual menu.
 (Simple Comic uses right click for its